First gitlab mcp for you JavaScript-based implementation. Trusted by 600+ developers. Trusted by 600+ developers. Trusted by 600+ developers.

 Authentication Methods

-The server supports two authentication methods:
+The server supports four authentication methods:

-1. Personal Access Token (traditional method)
+1. Personal Access Token (GITLAB_PERSONAL_ACCESS_TOKEN) — simplest setup

 {